 If you wish to set the illumination LED brightness, scan one of the bar codes below.
 This sets the LED illumination for the scanner when it is in Presentation Mode.
+(If the scanner is triggered manually, the LED illumination will switch to the setting for a manual trigger.
+See "LED Illumination - Manual Trigger" on page 37.)
 Default = High.

-- Note: The LEDs are like a flash on a camera.
-The lower the ambient light in the room, the brighter the LEDs need to be so the scanner can "see" the bar codes. - Note: Lower LED illumination settings are more visible to the user on rolling shutter engines than global shutter engines.
+Note: The LEDs are like a flash on a camera.
+The lower the ambient light in the room, the brighter the LEDs need to be so the scanner can "see" the bar codes.

+Note: Lower LED illumination settings are more visible to the user on rolling shutter engines than global shutter engines.

-Note: LED Illumination - Presentation Mode does not apply to Streaming Presentation[TM] Mode or Mobile Phone Read Mode.
+Note: LED Illumination - Presentation Mode does not apply to Streaming PresentationTM Mode or Mobile Phone Read Mode.